moHani11/Connect-Hub/README.md

 # !
 Important(read the following instructions)
 ## Task Workflow

-• Every member should create branches before doing any task.
+• Every member should create branches and put their work in a folder with the task's name before doing any task.
 • Each member should put understandable comments on their code.
 • Submit pull requests for review before merging changes.
 • Each pull request should be reviewed by at least one team member.